Here Are Your 2017 Billboard Music Award Winners

 Drake Featuring WizKid & Kyla, “One Dance”

-PARTYNEXTDOOR Featuring Drake, “Come And See Me”
+PARTYNEXTDOOR Featuring Drake, “Come and See Me”

 Rihanna Featuring Drake, “Work”